 sudo nano /etc/apt/apt.conf.d/20auto-upgrades

 In most cases, the file will be empty.
-Copy and paste the following lines:
+In Ubuntu 22.04, the file has only two lines by default.
+Change or insert the following lines:

 The time interval is specified in days, feel free to change the values.
 Save changes and exit.